 Set the Limit: Edges and Tolerance to 25-29%.
 Low tolerance value will limit the eraser near to the sampled color and vice versa.

 You can also check the Protect Foreground Color option and this will tell the eraser tool not to erase the foreground color pixels.
 You can also select a color from the image to protect it.

 Step 4 – Start Removing the Background

 With the given setting above start erasing the background by painting on the image.
-Make sure you are using a hard round brush with Lower Hardness around 68% so the edges of the hair extract out in a smooth manner.
+Make sure you are using a hard round brush with Hardness set to 100% so the edges of the hair extract out in a smooth manner.

 You can set the hardness of the brush, right click on the anywhere while the Background Eraser is active and then use the slider to reduce the hardness.
 You can also vary the brush size as well.